DNA Testing Guide for Animal Registration with the Australian Wagyu Association

 Regarding WBVs and Index values, it is important to appreciate, and you need to be aware that:

-• WBVs are derived using genetic evaluation technology developed for the AWA, using the information contained within the AWA database.
+• WBVs are derived using genetic evaluation technology developed for the AWA, using information contained within the AWA database and parameters derived from it.

-• WBVs are estimates of genetic potential of individual animals and may not reflect the raw animal phenotype.
+• WBVs are genetic merit estimates only and may not reflect the raw animal phenotype.

 • WBVs can only be directly compared to other WBVs calculated in the same AWA genetic analysis.